 Cheap car insurance, by its nature, may not be the best car insurance.
 Minimum liability doesn't protect you from the aftermath of a crash where you're at fault, one that could leave you vulnerable to lawsuits that can drain your savings and put your equity at risk.
 Your personal needs and finances should guide your decision, but insurance experts generally recommend buying $100,000/$300,000 of liability coverage or more for full protection.

 You may benefit from other types of insurance as well.
-Illinois is bordered by the Mississippi River, and from 1957 to 2013, the state had 39 major disasters related to flooding.
+Illinois is bordered by the Mississippi River and is thus a frequent victim of major disasters related to flooding.
 Comprehensive coverage can help owners repair or replace cars damaged by floods and other natural disasters.
 Collision insurance provides protection for cars harmed by other vehicles.